-Blood pressure was measured twice, manually, using a standard mercury sphygmomanometer after a 15 min rest in supine position and the mean of two measurements was considered as the participants’ blood pressure.
-Height was measured without shoes, using a stadiometer, while participants were standing, with shoulders in normal alignment, and recorded to the nearest 0.1 cm.
-Weight was measured without shoes, with participants wearing light clothes, using a digital scale, and recorded to the nearest 0.1 kg (Seca 707; Seca Corporation, Hanover, Maryland; range 0.1-150 kg).
+Blood pressure was measured manually twice using a standard mercury sphygmomanometer after a 15 min rest in supine position, and the mean of two measurements was considered as the participants’ blood pressure.
+Height was measured without shoes using a stadiometer, while participants were standing with shoulders in normal alignment, and recorded to the nearest 0.1 cm.
+Weight was measured without shoes, with participants wearing light clothes, using a digital scale, and recorded to the nearest 0.1 kg (Seca 707; Seca Corporation, Hanover, MD, United States; range 0.1-150 kg).
 Body mass index (BMI) was calculated as weight (kg) divided by the square of height (m2).
 Waist circumference (WC) was measured at the midpoint between the iliac crest and lowest rib, recorded to 0.1 cm, in a standing position using an unstretched elastic tape.
-Physical activity level was calculated to metabolic equivalent task minutes per week, using the modifiable activity questionnaire, the high reliability (97%) and moderate validity (49%) of which have been verified previously for the persian translated modiﬁable activity questionnaire in adolescents[31].
-Levels of physical activity were expressed as metabolic equivalent hours per week (METs h/week).
+Physical activity level was calculated to metabolic equivalent task minutes per week, using the modifiable activity questionnaire, the high reliability (97%) and moderate validity (49%) of which have been verified previously for the Persian translated modiﬁable activity questionnaire in adolescents[31].
+Levels of physical activity were expressed as metabolic equivalent hours per week.
 Smoking history was collected using a questionnaire and categorized as smokers (smoked > 1 cigarette per day) and non-smoker/ex-smoker.
-Medical history and data on current use of medications, family history of diabetes, age and gender were obtained using a questionnaire, as reported previously[25].
+Medical history and data on current use of medications, family history of diabetes, age, and gender were obtained using a questionnaire, as reported previously[25].

 Definition of MetS

-Since there is no consensus regarding the criteria and definition of MetS for children and adolescents, the Cook et al[32] proposed definition, which defines MetS as ≥ 3 of the following criteria, was used; (1) TG ≥ 110 mg/dL or; (2) HDL-C < 40 mg/dL; (3) FPG ≥ 100 mg/dL, according to the recent recommendations of the American Diabetes Association[33]; (4) systolic blood pressure (SBP) or diastolic blood pressure (DBP) ≥ 90th percentile for sex, age, and height, from the cut off points recommended by the National Heart, Lung, and Blood Institute[34]; and (5) WC ≥ 90th percentile for age and sex, according to national reference curves[35].
-Pre-Mets has been defined as having two components of these criteria[36].
+Since there is no consensus regarding the criteria and definition of MetS for children and adolescents, the Cook et al[32] proposed definition, which defines MetS as ≥ 3 of the following criteria, was used: (1) TG ≥ 110 mg/dL or; (2) HDL-C < 40 mg/dL; (3) FPG ≥ 100 mg/dL, according to the recent recommendations of the American Diabetes Association[33]; (4) Systolic blood pressure or diastolic blood pressure ≥ 90th percentile for sex, age, and height, from the cut off points recommended by the National Heart, Lung, and Blood Institute[34]; and (5) WC ≥ 90th percentile for age and sex, according to national reference curves[35].
+Pre-MetS has been defined as having two components of these criteria[36].

-For individuals, aged > 18 years after follow-up, MetS was defined as the presence of three or more of five components, as recommended by the Joint Interim Statement of the International Diabetes Federation as follows: (1) Low serum HDL cholesterol (< 40 mg/dL in men and < 50 mg/dL in women; (2) abnormal glucose homeostasis (FPG ≥ 100 mg/dL or use of hyperglycemic medication); (3) elevated blood pressure (SBP ≥ 130 mmHg and/or DBP ≥ 85 mmHg or use of antihypertensive medication); (4) high serum triglyceride concentration (≥ 150 mg/dL or use of antihypertriglyceridemia medication); and (5) enlarged WC (≥ 95 cm according to the newly introduced cut-off points for Iranian adults for both genders)[37,38].
+For individuals aged > 18 years after follow-up, MetS was defined as the presence of three or more of five components, as recommended by the Joint Interim Statement of the International Diabetes Federation as follows: (1) Low serum HDL cholesterol (< 40 mg/dL in men and < 50 mg/dL in women; (2) Abnormal glucose homeostasis (FPG ≥ 100 mg/dL or use of hyperglycemic medication); (3) Elevated blood pressure (systolic blood pressure ≥ 130 mmHg and/or diastolic blood pressure ≥ 85 mmHg or use of antihypertensive medication); (4) High serum triglyceride concentration (≥ 150 mg/dL or use of antihypertriglyceridemia medication); and (5) Enlarged WC (≥ 95 cm according to the newly introduced cut-off points for Iranian adults for both genders)[37,38].

 Statistical analysis